Why Does My Makeup Look Dry?

 Lack Of Skin Prep

-It creates a clean, even base that your makeup can lay on all day.
-Skipping it doesn’t just seriously reduce the longevity of your makeup, but it can also make all of your products apply drier than they would with normal prep.
+Skipping it doesn’t just seriously reduce the longevity of your makeup, but it can also make all of your products apply drier than they would with everyday prep.

 Lack Of Skincare

-This doesn’t mean that those with tough-to-treat skin conditions like acne and rosacea can’t wear fantastic-looking makeup, but it just means that you need to treat your face with some extra TLC to keep everything looking its best!
+However, it simply means that you need to treat your face with some extra care and attention to keep everything looking its best.

-It goes without saying, but having a trustworthy skincare routine reduces texture and breakouts, while also regulating oil production.
 All of these things will keep your makeup from drying out throughout the day.

 The Wrong Products